LostByteSoft/HashCalc/README.md

 THIS IS A FORKED WORK FROM jNizM

+## What is different from the fork work compared to original ?

-I added some functions, load and create hash form files.
+* I added some functions (load and create)
+* Review the GUI.
+(Calculate button, ... some other)
+* Icons for the program
+* Icons for the menu in tray bar

 Calculate hash from string, hex or file via AutoHotkey many options added.
 * create files (*.md5 *.sha1 ... etc)